 DGE Faculty Award for Excellence in Graduate Student Mentoring

 The Division of Graduate Education seeks to recognize faculty who have shown an outstanding commitment to mentoring and supporting graduate students.
-Each year, the Division of Graduate Education will distinguish the contribution of up to three faculty members whose excellence in mentoring graduate students goes beyond formal advising duties to guide and inspire their students.
+Each year, the Division of Graduate Education will distinguish the contribution of faculty members whose excellence in mentoring graduate students goes beyond formal advising duties to guide and inspire their students.
 Faculty awardees will receive $2500 in research funds, a plaque and recognition at the Faculty Mentoring Award Ceremony in April.

 Eligibility Criteria